 Two weeks ago I did a short bushwalk here in search of the Carrol Trig Station, which is easily spotted next to the fire trail.
 I also discovered a couple of trails, one of which was not on any of my maps, that seemed to enable an interesting loop walk down to Middle Harbour Creek.
-I’m back today to see if this loop is viable.
+I’m back today to see if this loop from the Carrol Trig to The Cascades is viable.
 Starting from Sir Thomas Mitchell Drive in Davidson, I head up the Carrol Fire Trail again.
 There’s a huge flock of white cockatoos that are feasting noisily on bird seed that’s covering the trail, and a bit further on a nice view of the city skyline.

 I continue along the fire trail, past the Carrol Trig Station, to a large clearing where the trail is supposed to end.
 As I discovered last time I was here, an unofficial but very distinct track continues to descend through the forest.